 - 2017.
 Prosodically-driven morphosyntactic change?
 Revisiting the history of Chinese disyllabic words.
 Cambridge Occasional Papers in Linguistics 10, 152–196.

 - 2020.
 Categorizing verb-internal modifiers.
 In T. Biberauer, S. Vikner, A. Bárány & J. Douglas (eds.)
 Syntactic architecture and its consequences I: Syntax inside the grammar.
-Berlin: Language Science Press.
+Berlin: Language Science Press, pp. 357–384.

 - 2020.
 Grammatical types that cannot be: A category-theoretic theorem for Chomsky-school generative syntax.
 Poster at the Applied Category Theory (ACT) conference.
-Online, Jul 6–10. [poster, extended abstract]
+Online, Jul.
+6–10. [e-poster, extended abstract]

 - 2017.
 There is no root-root merger: Revisiting Chinese non-endocentric compounds.
 Talk at Roots V Workshop.
-London, June 17–18. [slides][manuscript, comments welcome]
+London, Jun.
+17–18. [slides, manuscript]

 - 2017.
 Revisiting Chinese P: Is it a necessary category?
 Speed talk at Morphosyntactic Variation in Adpositions Workshop.
 Cambridge, May 8–9. [slides]

 - 2017.
 Emergent [V] flavors and minimized flexibility of lexical categories.
 Talk at Cambridge Comparative Syntax (CamCoS) 6.
 Cambridge, May 4–6. [slides]